Tornadoes of 2023: July 17 (China)

-On July 17, an EF2 tornado spawned by Tropical Storm Talim struck parts of the Chinese city of Danzhou.
+On July 17, a tornado spawned by Tropical Storm Talim struck parts of the Chinese city of Danzhou.
 The tornado caused significant damage to trees and structures.
+The tornado wasn't officially rated, but was estimated to have reached EF2 intensity.

 July 19 (North Carolina)

 Radar scan of the EF3 Dortches, North Carolina tornado.
 A hook echo is visible on the top left and a debris signature on the bottom left.

+The Dortches tornado captured by a dash-cam near Battleboro.

 An isolated but intense EF3 multiple-vortex tornado touched down in Nash County, North Carolina on July 19.
 The tornado first struck the town of Dortches, completely destroying several mobile homes and snapping many trees and power poles.
 The tornado exited Dortches and continued to the east-northeast, destroying a house, significantly damaging numerous other homes, and flattening a metal truss electrical transmission tower.
 As it passed near Battleboro, it partially destroyed a Pfizer warehouse and tossed multiple semi-trucks parked nearby.
 The tornado weakened as it moved away from Battleboro, and dissipated after it crossed into Edgecombe County.
 The tornado had estimated peak winds of 150 mph, reached a width of 600 yd and a total path length of 16.5 mi.
 A total of 38 homes were damaged or destroyed along the path, and 16 people were injured.
 The National Weather Service office in Raleigh did not issue a tornado warning until the tornado had been on the ground for six minutes, which was questioned by some meteorologists on social media.
 The NWS defended its actions, noting that the warning was issued before the tornado did its most significant damage.
 After law enforcement reported that up to 50,000 pallets of medicine had been damaged at the Pfizer facility, Erin Fox of University of Utah Health stated that there could be shortages of certain drugs while the company dealt with the situation.
 FDA Commissioner Robert Califf later announced that since hospitals already had the drugs or the drugs were on their way, no significant supply impacts were expected.
 Pfizer said that since the tornado damaged storage areas but not production equipment, any shortages would be minor.
 The tornado caused over $300 million (2023 USD) in damage.